-The objectives ISRO could not meet during Chandrayaan 2 are one of the main purpose of Chandrayaan 3.
-So here we are sharing some of the main purpose of Chandrayaan 3 ISRO is seeking to complete successfully at this time.
+The objectives ISRO could not meet during Chandrayaan 2 are one of the main purposes of Chandrayaan 3.
+So here we are sharing some of the main purposes Chandrayaan 3 ISRO is seeking to complete successfully at this time.

 - To exemplify the safe and soft landing on the lunar surface.

 - Vikram Lander will release the Pragyan Rover so that Pragyan Rover can rove on the Moon surface.